htlin222/yanki-mcp-server/README.md

-# Anki MCP Server
+# Yanki MCP Server

-An MCP server implementation that connects to a locally running Anki, providing card review and creation.
+A Model Context Protocol server implementation that connects to a locally running Anki, providing card review and creation.
 This is a fork of [scorzeth/anki-mcp-server](https://github.com/scorzeth/anki-mcp-server) with date-based organization features.

+Available as an npm package: [yanki-mcp-server](https://www.npmjs.com/package/yanki-mcp-server)

 This server is designed to work with the [Anki desktop app](https://apps.ankiweb.net/) and the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on.